The Safest High-Yield Dividend in the World

 It’s a commodity transportation company – a pipeline operation, primarily – that acts as a toll collector for S&P 500 companies that need to ship their products.

-Consider this… Because of the pandemic and economic instability, many businesses, like movie theaters, restaurants and retail stores, have been forced to rethink how they operate.
+Consider this… Because of the pandemic and economic instability, many businesses, like movie theaters, restaurants and retail stores, were forced to rethink how they operate.

 Furthermore, oil and gas companies, both domestic and foreign, are more than happy to pay the toll.
 Why?
 Because building and maintaining their own pipelines would be expensive and inefficient.